junxit/us-congress-bills-115/bill.md

 ## § 3.
 Reauthorization of Federal assistance with respect to violations of registration requirements

 Section 142(b) of the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
-16941(b)) is amended by striking “such sums as may be necessary for fiscal years 2007 through 2009” and inserting “to the United States Marshals Service not less than $66,300,000 for each of the fiscal years 2018 through 2022”.
+16941(b)) is amended to read as follows:

+> - **(b)** For each of fiscal years 2018 through 2022, of amounts made available to the United States Marshals Service, not less than $60,000,000 shall be available to carry out this section.

 ## § 4.
 Duration of sex offender registration requirements for certain juveniles